 - Opportunities to Make a Difference: Volunteering your time helps keep you mentally stimulated and gives you a greater sense of purpose.
-Our at The Moorings is an involved, program with nine committees; Activities, Bylaws, Dining Services, Employee Appreciation, Gift Shop, Library, Newsletter, Program and Woodworking.
+Our Resident’s Association at The Moorings is an involved, robust program with nine committees; Activities, Bylaws, Dining Services, Employee Appreciation, Gift Shop, Library, Newsletter, Program and Woodworking.
 Each committee serves a necessary role and gives residents the chance to make an impact on their community.

 - Engaged Continuing Education: We know that learning doesn’t stop once we graduate from school.
 It’s vital to seek new information, even as we age, to keep our minds active and stimulated.
-As a unique offering at The Moorings, we partner with Osher Lifelong Learning Institute at the University of Delaware in Lewes to offer a program focused on learning for fun and enrichment, with no exams or grades.
+As a unique offering at The Moorings, we partner with the Osher Lifelong Learning Institute at the University of Delaware in Lewes to offer a program focused on learning for fun and enrichment, with no exams or grades.
 These courses are specifically designed to promote intellectual experiences in a supportive environment, with benefits including social interaction and extracurricular activities.

 - Access to Creative Hobbies: Indulging in your artistic side requires you to focus on hand-eye coordination and to think creatively, two factors that influence a healthy mind.
 And, along with the pride of completing your work, expanding your artistic talents engages your brain by improving memory and cognitive function.
 From knitting to our Lend a Hand Circle and painting, our art studio offers the space you need to express ideas and work on your latest project.
-The Moorings even features a shop for you to continue to practice your skills, whether you enjoy wood carving, furniture making or repair and more.
+The Moorings even features a woodworking shop for you to continue to practice your skills, whether you enjoy wood carving, furniture making or repair and more.

 - Involvement in Physical Fitness: Harvard Medical School found that regular physical exercise, “Helps maintain healthy blood pressure and weight, improves energy, lifts mood, lowers stress and anxiety, and keeps the heart healthy, all of which contribute to brain health.”
 Not only are you doing your body some good, but your mind as well.
-So indoor heated pool or participate in special fitness classes, like range of motion and circuit training.
+So take a dip in our indoor heated pool or participate in special fitness classes, like range of motion and circuit training.
 You’re sure to find a physical fitness program that satisfies your needs.